rust-lang/book/second-edition/src/ch13-02-iterators.md

 function that creates instances of `Counter` with an initial value of 0 for `count`</span>

 The `Counter` struct has one field named `count`.
-This field holds a `u32` value that will keep track of where we are in the process of iterating from 1 to 5.
+This holds a `u32` value that will keep track of where we are in the process of iterating from 1 to 5.
 The `count` field is private since we want the implementation of `Counter` to manage its value.
-The `new` function enforces the behavior we want of always starting new instances with a value of 0 in the `count` field.
+The `new` function enforces the behavior of always starting new instances with a value of 0 in the `count` field.

-Next, we’re going to implement the `Iterator` trait for our `Counter` type by defining the body of the `next` method to specify what we want to happen when this iterator is used, as shown in Listing 13-21:
+Next, we’re going to implement the `Iterator` trait for our `Counter` type by defining the body of the `next` method, to specify what we want to happen when this iterator is used, as shown in Listing 13-21:

 <span class="filename">Filename: src/lib.rs</span>